deepgram-starters/php-transcription/Starter-01/README.md

 # Deepgram PHP Starter

 This sample demonstrates interacting with the Deepgram API from a PHP server.
-It uses the Deepgram API to handle API calls, and has a React companion application to interact with the PHP integration.
+It uses the Deepgram API to handle API calls, and has a javascript client built from web components.

 ## Sign-up to Deepgram